Tenacious-E/Subway_Restaurant_Optimizer/README.md

 ## Feature importance and Future improvements

 <p>Below are the top 5 features for my model.
-Although the one to the right looks important, its not because its 3% of the overall importance.
+Although the one to the right looks important, its not because it's 3% of the overall importance.
 Since there are 56 features and all the feature importance add up to one, each feature effectively has the same importance.
 It is interesting to note that the top 5 all have to do with restaurants with large amounts of employees.
 This might mean chains could be an indicator of whether there are Subways, there aren't Subways, and how many Subways.</p>

 <img align="center" width="950" height="450" src="feature_importance.png">